Guides

 Determining if a Wiki page lacks citations can be difficult.
 It often comes down to your personal judgment:

-👉 If you feel that an article needs a source to support its claims, you can go ahead and add it.
-The reviewers will probably agree with you as long as you add a relevant link.
+👉 If you think an article needs a source to support its claims, you can add it.
+The reviewers will probably agree with you as long as you add a link that’s relevant.

 One such tool is WikiGrabber, which completes this entire process in about a minute.